MikeyBower93/json_api_ecto_builder/README.md

 This is the raw phoenix parameters you are passed, this includes the filters, sorts, includes etc.

 #### Join Appliers
 This is a callback function that executes when the calling code sees that it needs to apply a join, unfortuantly at this point we cannot build the joins directly in the library as at runtime you cannot create named aliases from a variable, it needs to be a compile time atom.
-Some work might be done in the future to make this generate using macros, however for not is simple enough to add.
+Some work might be done in the future to make this generate using macros, however for now this is simple enough to add.

-In the example I have given I have passed in a function declared in the module I created, and it patttern matches to see which join it needs to apply.
-The way this works is every if it sees a nested association in your filter or sort such as `rocket->space_center->country` it will break down that association and apply a join for each nesting and create an alias of the association accumulation.
+In the example I have given I have passed in a function declared in the module I created, and it pattern matches to see which join it needs to apply.
+The way this works is if it sees a nested association in your filter or sort such as `rocket->space_center->country` it will break down that association and apply a join for each nesting and create an alias of the association accumulation.
 For example in the `rocket->space_center->country` example, it will break this down into the following:

 1. rocket
 2. rocket_space_center